UniMath/agda-unimath/src/linear-algebra/linear-endomaps-left-modules-rings.lagda.md

-# Linear endomorphisms on left modules of rings
+# Linear endomaps on left modules of rings

 ```agda
 module linear-algebra.linear-endomaps-left-modules-rings where